1910 Los Angeles International Air Meet at Dominguez Field: Prize winners

 He also performed several aerial feats during the week, and carried U.S. Army 1st Lieutenant Paul W. Beck aloft on January 19 for one of the first tests of aerial bomb-dropping.

 Glenn Curtiss set a new air speed record of approximately 55 miles per hour (89 kilometers per hour), and took home the prize for the best quick start.
 In all, he won approximately $6,500.

-Historical Landmark
+Legacy

 The site of Dominguez Field became a California Historical Landmark (No. 718) on Dec.
 2, 1959.
 The commemorative plaque near the site reads:

 About one half mile southeast of this spot, on Dominguez Hill in historic Rancho San Pedro, the first air meet in the United States was held during January 10–20, 1910.
 Subsequently, this area has evolved into one of the world's leading aviation-industrial centers.